School Community Council (SCC)

 Funding and Estimate Could Change Depending on Enrollment Changes.

-Funding for the 2019-20 School year were used to hire two interventionists to pull struggling students who needed math and reading support.
+Funding for the 2021-2022 School year was used to hire interventionists to pull struggling students who needed math and reading support.

 M Lynn Bennion SCC